SRozick/stripeTest/README.md

 ### Other Useful Notes

+##### Capybara

+Capybara simulates how a real-world user is going to interact with the application, for example, by filling in forms or clicking objects.
+Capybara is part of the guard/rspec test environment.

+##### Factory\_girl_rails

+Factory Girl generates objects for purposes of testing.
+It helps maintain DRY test code by consolidating test objects into a single location and configuration that can be called when required and in quantities as required.
+This is part of the guard/rspec test environment.

+##### Faker

+Faker generates fake name and address data (and passwords, products, etc) for purposes of more advanced testing.
+When tests require a variety of different data, faker generates the data for the tests.

+Faker is also useful for generating screenshots and demonstration platforms, when real customer data isn't available or shouldn't be compromised.

+##### Guard-spec

+Part of the Guard suite of management tools, guard-rspec provides Guard functionality to rspec files and tests.
+Basically this means that Guard will watch in the background and when a test file changes, Guard will automatically re-run the associated tests.
+The developer receives a flag when tests pass or fail and does not have to pause development activity to test.

+The advantage of this is that tests run faster by not having to pre-load the environment each time; the test environment is maintained as development continues.
+Tests run in the background and output is fed to various

+##### Launchy

+Launchy launches a browser instance for testing purposes when required.
+Launchy is part of the guard/rspec test environment.

 ##### Nodejs

 Nodejs and therubyracer gems are both javascript runtime environments that permit the server to run javascript applications and return the results to Ruby/ Rails when required.
 They allow advanced linking between the client and browser, and when properly used, result in faster client response with lower server loading.